Role: Lead Designer

 Subsequently, I transitioned to the Consumer Card team, where I supported development teams and provided design expertise.
 My role expanded to include offering training and guidance to help line-of-business designers adapt to native design principles effectively.

-For a more in depth overview, view the case study.
+For a more in depth review, visit the case study.

 FULL CASE STUDY